 Acadience Math materials are available for benchmark assessment and progress monitoring for students in kindergarten through sixth grade.
-These materials can be downloaded for free or purchased in pre-printed packaged kits from Acadience Learning (www.acadiencelearning.org).
+These materials can be downloaded for free from Acadience Learning or purchased in pre-printed packaged kits from Voyager Sopris Learning.

 Benchmark Assessment Materials